sirisian/ecmascript-types/README.md

 delete a['a'];
 ```

 Deleting an indexed element of a typed array results in a type error since typed arrays cannot contain holes.
 When the receiver type and key establish that the target is a typed position, the error is reported before evaluation, including in an uncalled function.
 For example, deleting position `0` of a `[2].<uint8>` or `[uint8]` is an early error.
 An ordinary property, or a key beyond a fixed tuple's positions, is not a typed position.
-When the target is only known dynamically, the attempted deletion throws a `TypeError`; array resizing and reference-liveness rules are unchanged:
+When the target is only known dynamically, the attempted deletion throws a `TypeError`; array resizing and reference-liveness rules are unchanged.

+The same deletion check applies to a union when every executing alternative establishes protected storage.
+For example, `delete a[0]` for `a: [2].<uint8> | [3].<uint8>` and `delete o.x` when every alternative declares typed `x` are early errors.
+Optional chaining removes alternatives on which no deletion occurs.
+A dynamic alternative or key keeps the runtime judgment; an index beyond all fixed extents does not become a typed position.

 ```js
 const a: [].<uint8> = [0, 1, 2, 3];